 Brand / alternative names – Corian, Mistral, HI-MACS, Minerva / Acrylic, Solid-surface

-100% non-porous with seamless joins, these are one of the most hygeinic options for kitchen worktops.
+100% non-porous with seamless joins, these are one of the most hygienic options for kitchen worktops.

-Corian by Dupont is well established as the most well-known brand of resin worktop.
+Corian by Dupont is widely recognized as the most renowned brand for resin worktops.